brunnorpdias/OmniSwitch/README.md

 ## Architecture Overview

 - **Lifecycle:** OmniSwitch waits for Obsidian's layout to finish before wiring up vault listeners or running the heading indexer.
 This prevents background work from blocking vault startup.
-- **Search engines:** Notes and attachments use Fuse.js with tie-breaking on open frequency and modification time; headings use a SQLite FTS5 database stored under `cache/headings.db` (desktop only).
+- **Search engines:** Notes and attachments use Fuse.js with tie-breaking on open frequency and modification time; full-text note bodies and headings are indexed into Meilisearch so lookups stay fast even on large vaults.
-- **Incremental indexing:** Each refresh snapshots the vault once, compares `mtime` values with the database, and touches only notes that changed path or timestamp; renamed files first remove the old row to keep FTS clean.
+- **Incremental indexing:** The plugin walks the vault once, streams documents to Meilisearch in small batches, and yields to the UI every few dozen files to keep Obsidian responsive.
+Only files whose `mtime` changed are re-uploaded after the initial build.
-- **Event filtering:** Vault events are filtered to markdown notes before touching the heading indexer; attachments and other file types bypass the SQLite pipeline entirely.
+- **Event filtering:** Vault events are filtered to markdown notes before touching the Meilisearch queue; attachments and other file types bypass the content index.
-- **Modal separation:** `SearchIndex` supplies items for the modal, while `HeadingSearchIndex` runs in the background; the modal listens for completion callbacks so UI updates never block on indexing.
+- **Modal separation:** `SearchIndex` supplies items for the modal, while the Meilisearch indexer runs in the background; the modal watches completion tokens so headings appear as soon as the backend is ready.
-- **Debug visibility:** With the Debug setting enabled the console reports diff statistics and timings, making it easy to spot long-running refreshes when working on large vaults.
+- **Debug visibility:** With the Debug setting enabled the console reports streaming progress and Meilisearch task IDs, making it easy to spot long-running refreshes on huge vaults.
 - **Startup safety:** Refreshes begin only after `workspace.onLayoutReady` fires, so the plugin never blocks Obsidian's “Loading vault…” screen.
+If Meilisearch is offline the plugin falls back to metadata-only search and surfaces a single notice.

 ## Settings